romosborne/lag-free-contra-calling/README.md

 1. In the bottom left of OBS there is a scene list.
 Create two scenes ['CallerOnly', 'Caller+Band']
 2. Next to the scenelist is a list of sources.
 Copy the webcam source into both scenes
 3. Add a new `Audio input capture` source called CallerMic in both scenes, selecting the mic you would like to use
 4. In the Caller+Band scene, create a new `Browser` source.
-This should have the URL that the band has given you for their stream
+This should have the URL that the band has given you for their stream.
+Make sure that 'Control audio via OBS' is unchecked.
 5. Adjust the sizes and positions of the sources in the Caller+Band scene to your liking.
 You may need to `right-click > interact` on the browser source to select a full-screen option for best effect.

 ##### Audio Routing
 Next to the scene list is the audio mixer.
 I suggest you mute everything that isn't mentioned below.
 1. Click `Edit > Advanced Audio Properties`
 2. Set the CallerMic and DesktopAudio sources to `Monitor and Output` in the Audio Monitoring drop-down
+3. If there are any more DesktopAudio sources, set them to `Monitor and Output` as well
-3. Close the Advanced Audio Properties window
+4. Close the Advanced Audio Properties window
-4. Click `File > Settings > Audio`
+5. Click `File > Settings > Audio`
-5. In the `Advanced` section set the Monitoring Device to `CABLE Input`
+6. In the `Advanced` section set the Monitoring Device to `CABLE Input`

 ##### Hotkeys
 This set is optional, but makes switching between the scenes much easier